Has your website designer disappeared? Leaving you with a broken site or even worse no website at all? You’re not alone.

 Once your domain is transferred or you’ve bought a new one, you’re going to need hosting.
 Website hosting is where your files and emails are stored online.
 Like your domain, I would advise that you set up your own account, to ensure you always have full control and won’t be left up the creek again.

 Upon purchasing your domain, you can change the nameservers on the domain to point to the new hosting.
 The nameservers will be sent to you when you signup for an account, so you can copy them into your domain settings.
 The change should take anywhere between a few minutes to 24 hours.
-You will then be able to setup your email accounts again and upload your website if you have a backup, or a holding page if you don’t.
+You will then be able to setup your email accounts and upload your website if you have a backup, or a holding page if you don’t.

 Takeaway: Find a reliable host and purchase the package yourself.
-I fully recommend Siteground (affiliate) to all my clients.
+I fully recommend Siteground (affiliate) or Clook to all my clients.
 The signup process is super easy, servers are fast, reliable and the customer support is excellent.

 3 // Dig out your website backup.